AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 To implement this, I added a sell variable to my program and allow it to sell without buying first.
 I dded the logic to the buy if statement to add to profits when my buy also (profit += sell - buy).
 This logic will now be in my buy and my sell if statements.
 <br><br>
-This program should save the data in csv files and should be able to save new data into the files.
-Meaning, when I go to run my program, it should go get the latest data, update the files, and run new analysis.
-If my program detects a buy signal or sell signal on the last day in the data, it prints a message like “You should <buy or sell> this stock today”.
+This program should save the data in CSV files and should be able to save new data into the files.
+Meaning, when I go running my program, it should go get the latest data, update the files, and run a new analysis.
+If my program detects a buy signal or sells signal on the last day in the data, it prints a message like “You should this stock today”.
-<br><br>The program stores the results to my strategy in a results.json, and specifically identifies which stock and strategy made the most profit.

 ### The code does the following: